Cisatracurium

 • Generally haemodynamically stable with minimal direct cardiovascular effects at clinical doses.

-• Minimal histamine release compared with atracurium; histamine effects (flushing, hypotension, bronchospasm) are uncommon but can occur with rapid large bolus.
+• Minimal histamine release compared with atracurium, histamine effects (flushing, hypotension, bronchospasm) are uncommon but can occur with rapid large bolus.

 How do you reverse cisatracurium block and what monitoring endpoint do you require before extubation?